snac-cooperative/snac2/README.md

 		* Type arguments: `-p` for Persons, `-c` for Corporate Bodies, or `-f` for Families.
 Note: only one at a time should be used.
 		* `-s STARTS_AT` record to start at (optional)
 		* `-e ENDS_AT` record to end at (optional)
+    * The following command will match all three types of records:
+        ```
+        python snac2/scripts/match.py -p && python snac2/scripts/match.py -c && python snac2/scripts/match.py -f
+        ```
+* Merging Record Groups
+    * Merging is performed in two steps
+        1. Merge: this step creates the matched records from the record groups and assigns unique ARK ids.
+For testing purposes, it is very important to run without the `-r` command line argument.
+Without it, the script will ask for temporary ARKs.
+The real merge command can be run as
+            ```
+            python snac2/scripts/merge.py -r -m
+            ```
+        while the command that should be used for testing is
+            ```
+            python snac2/scripts/merge.py -m
+            ```
+        2. Assemble: this step exports the matched records out to XML files.
+It is run as
+            ```
+            python snac2/scripts/merge.py -a
+            ```